 If you don’t even dare say the word decaf, you aren’t alone.
 Americans are currently drinking more coffee than ever before.
 And that doesn’t even account for all of the other ways to get your caffeine fix — from matcha lattes to the $25+ billion dollar energy drinks industry.

 The good news is that there are plenty of proven health benefits that come along with drinking coffee, from a faster metabolism to a significantly lower risk of Alzheimer’s disease.

 But what are the benefits of going caffeine-free, and who should be avoiding caffeine altogether?

 Here are the top 10 benefits of cutting down on your fancy espresso drink habit — besides, of course, saving a ton of money.

 Feeling increasingly anxious lately?
 Too much caffeine may be to blame.

 Caffeine comes with a burst of energy, which is what most of us use it for.
 However, that energy also stimulates our “fight or flight” hormones.
 This may cause an increase in anxiety, nervousness, heart palpitations, and even panic attacks.

 Those who are already prone to stress and anxiety may find that caffeine makes their symptoms a whole lot worse.
-Additionally, higher caffeine intake has been linked to increased chances of depression in adolescents.
+Additionally, higher caffeine intake has to increased chances of depression in adolescents.

 2. Better sleep

-Besides a more blissful and undisturbed night’s rest, those who are caffeine-free may find it takes them much less time to fall asleep in the first place.
+Besides a more blissful and undisturbed night’s rest, those who are caffeine-free may find it takes them much to fall asleep in the first place.